HelloLion/KoboldCamp/README.md

--added some leather armor reactions, moved the fur bed reaction, to Bushcraft Workshop -added bone cages and statues to Bushcraft workshop -continuing to tweak on entity_itemthief (aka Kobold Trading partners) [still needs work and testing] -added the ability to extract blood and brew it into alcohol [CURENTLY BROKEN] (idea from Masterwork DF by Meph) -made weapon stones more effective (thanks, AJC!)
+-added some leather armor reactions, moved the fur bed reaction, to Bushcraft Workshop -added bone cages and statues to Bushcraft workshop -continuing to tweak on entity_itemthief (aka Kobold Trading partners) [still needs work and testing] -added the ability to extract blood and brew it into alcohol (idea from Masterwork DF by Meph) -made weapon stones more effective (thanks, AJC!)
--made vermin edible and added wickerworking [CURENTLY BROKEN] (thanks to milo christiansen, creator of Rubble)
+-made vermin edible and added wickerworking (thanks to milo christiansen, creator of Rubble)